-Though their abilities may sometimes overlap, knowing the difference between a handyman and a licensed contractor is important for anyone looking to do work on his or her home.
 When it comes time to hire one of these professionals, it is always best if you know which one is right for the job.
-If you hire the wrong professional, you could end up paying more than is necessary, or even worse you could put your project at risk.
-The key to remember about handymen versus licensed contractor is that they are very different individuals.
+If you hire the wrong professional, you could end up paying more than necessary or put your project at risk.

 What does a Handyman do?

 The name handyman' is the most appropriate name for the job.
 With no formal qualifications, licenses, or certificates needed, a handyman is someone who is exceptionally skilled at performing certain tasks around the house.
 A handyman will probably take any job, no matter how small.